What is a beard growth cream & oil?

 - Great beard growth and patchy filler

-On the opposite end of the spectrum, 37% of reviewers gave it a 3 star or below rating.
+On the opposite end of the spectrum, 37% of reviewers have complaints.
 The complaints most often sited by customers seems to be that the product:

 - smells awful